 Heritage Center Museum/Cooke-Kuhlman Home

-The Heritage Center Museum/Cooke- Kuhlman Home located at 5717 Main Street is set to reopen to the public Saturday, June 13.
+The Heritage Center Museum/Cooke- Kuhlman Home located at 5717 Main Street is set to reopen to the public Saturday, March 13.
 We will be open Saturdays only from 11 – 2.
-We invite our high risk guests and members to visit between 11 and 12 and we welcome all other guests between 12 and 2.
-Click here for more detail and guidelines
+We will be following all current COVID-19 protocols.
+Mask wearing is strongly encouraged inside the Museum for those that have not been vaccinated.

 Historical Village Buildings